Brand New Theatre

 Brand New Theatre USC, abbreviated BNT, is the oldest student theater company at the University of Southern California, and the only organization on campus to produce only student-written work.
 BNT was founded by Joe Douglass in 1996 to allow student playwrights the opportunity to see their work produced, and give student actors and directors the opportunity to shape a show in collaboration with its writer.
 BNT prioritizes the inclusion of undergraduate students from outside the USC School of Dramatic Arts, and USC students from widely disparate majors and departments have participated as actors, writers, directors, and producers for BNT shows.
 The organization's name draws from the fact that it only produces original work; every show is brand new.

-One-Act Plays
+One-Act Festival

-The productions for which they are best-known, BNT produces a series of one-acts every semester.
-The organization curates submissions from throughout the student body, and a reading committee made up of BNT executives and student volunteers read every show and collectively select the one-acts that will together produce the strongest show; typically four are chosen.
+The productions for which they are best-known, BNT produces a series of one-acts every semester since 1996, now every fall semester since 2016.
+The organization curates submissions from throughout the student body, and a literary committee made up of BNT executives and student volunteers read every show and collectively select the one-acts that will together produce the strongest show; typically four are chosen.
 At this point, the playwrights participate in a writing workshop to finalize their scripts, and often remain involved in the drafting and production process in collaboration with their show's director and cast.
+In 2012, in addition to plays, the One-Act Festival included its first musical and BNT has produced several one-act musicals since.